-As part of the school's provision of a broad and balanced curriculum, all Y5 and Y6 children receive one hour per week teaching of French at present.
+As part of the school's provision of a broad and balanced curriculum, all KS2 children receive one hour per week teaching of French at some point in the school year.
+Year 6 children access French for one hour every week throughout the year.
 This provides a grounding for the teaching of modern Foreign Languages at secondary school.

 Science is a core subject and the National Curriculum for Key Stages 1 and 2, and the Foundation Stage curriculum is covered in full during a child's time at St Peter's.

 Swimming lessons are provided by the LA for our Year 5 pupils (and any Year 6 who have not yet reached the required grade).
-Children are transported, by coach, to Edlington Pool each week throughout the year.
+Children will walk to the Dome each week throughout the autumn and spring terms.
 We also take part in Swimming Galas organised by the Doncaster School's Amateur swimming Association.

 The Governors of the school have adopted the Diocese of Hallam Policy for developing Education in Personal Relationships.
 This encompasses both sex education and education in personal relationships.
 Parents have the right to withdraw their child from any aspect of sex education, and are informed in advance about when this is to be covered in the curriculum.